zdrossman/github-repo-list-ios-002/README.md

   ```

   2. In the `FISGithubAPIClient` create a method that retreives a list of all of the repositories, and passes the `NSArray` of `NSDictionaries` to a completionBlock
+  3. Create a new method in `FISGithubRepository` that will take the `NSDictionary` representation of the repository and returns a new instance of `FISGithubRepository` all filled out.
+  4. Add a method to `FISGithubDataStore` that uses `FISGithubAPIClient` to fill the `repositories` property with `FISGithubRepository` objects.
+In the completionBlock just return a `BOOL` success variable.
+  5. In your `FISReposTableViewController` on `viewDidLoad` retreive the repos from the `FISGithubDataStore` and display them!